KiandaBPM/docs/content/docs/platform/rules/users/lookup-user-by-property.md

 In advance of using the **Lookup user by property** rule, in your process you need to have created at least one or more forms.
 The lookup user by property rule also requires a **User picker** field which is used to store the user that matches the property you're looking by.
 For best practice, you can also create a **text box** field which holds the **actual value** of the property that you want to look by, for example the email address of a user.

-- User picker (required) - field to store the user when the look up is performed.
+- **User picker (required)** - field to store the user when the look up is performed.
+To learn more about user picker field, go to [User picker control](/docs/platform/controls/input/user-picker/).
-- Text box (optional) - value of the property you want to look by.
+- **Text box (optional)** - value of the property you want to look by.
+To learn more about text box field, go to [Text box control](/docs/platform/controls/input/textbox/).

-## How to use
+## How to get started

 1. Click on an existing process by going to **Administration** > **Designer** and decide which form, or field you will apply the rule to, by clicking on that item so that it is in **edit mode** so you can see the Edit/pen button, **Pen** button ![Pen button](/images/penicon.png).